rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 rp    ALL=(ALL) NOPASSWD: RP_CMDS
 ```

-Finally, modify `/srv/rocketpool/restart-validator.sh`:
+Finally, modify `/srv/rocketpool/restart-vc.sh`:
 - Uncomment the line at the end and change it to `sudo systemctl restart <validator service name>`

+The services are now installed.

+## Configuring the Smartnode

-The services are now installed, so it's time to enable and start them.
+Now that your services are all created, it's time to configure the Smartnode stack.

+Please visit the [Configuring the Smartnode Stack (Native Mode)](./config-native.md) guide, and return here when you are finished.

 ## Enabling and Running the Services